fillassuncao/denser-models/README.md

 `python denser_models -d [dataset] -m`

--d can assume one of the following values: cifar-10, cifar-100, mnist, or fashion-mnist
+-d can assume one of the following values: cifar-10, cifar-100, mnist, mnist-rotated, mnist-background, mnist-rotated-background, fashion-mnist, rectangles, or rectangles-background

--m is an option with the cifar-100, mnist, or fashion-mnist datasets that forms the classifier as an ensemble of the two best models
+-m is an option that forms the classifier as an ensemble of the two best models

 ### Support